Shrek (franchise): Shrek Forever After (2010)

-Spin-offs
+Puss in Boots films

 Puss in Boots (2011)

-Puss in Boots is a computer-animated American action comedy film that was released on October 28, 2011.
+Puss in Boots is an animated American action comedy film that was released on October 28, 2011.
 The film is based on and follows the character Puss in Boots on his adventures with Kitty Softpaws and mastermind Humpty Dumpty.

 Puss in Boots: The Last Wish (2022)

 Puss in Boots: The Last Wish is the sequel to Puss in Boots, that was released on December 21, 2022.

 In November 2012, executive producer Guillermo del Toro said that a couple of drafts for a sequel were already done, and that the director Chris Miller wanted to take Puss on an adventure to exotic places.
 In April 2014, Antonio Banderas, the voice of Puss, said that the work on the sequel had just begun.
 On June 12, 2014, the movie was titled Puss in Boots 2: Nine Lives & 40 Thieves.
 On February 26, 2019, it was confirmed that the sequel was still in development, and Bob Persichetti was set to direct the film.
 In August 2020, the name Puss in Boots: The Last Wish had been trademarked by DreamWorks, revealing the new title of the sequel.
 In March 2021, Joel Crawford replaced Persichetti as director, having previously helmed DreamWorks' The Croods: A New Age.
 Puss in Boots: The Last Wish was theatrically released on December 21, 2022, by Universal Pictures.
-The film was originally scheduled to be released on November 2, 2018, but was delayed a month to December 21, 2018 before cancellation.
+The film was originally scheduled to be released on November 2, 2018, but was delayed a month to December 21, 2018, before cancellation.
 It was also scheduled to be released on September 23, 2022.
 The story takes place after Shrek Forever After and follows Puss, who has burned all but the last of his nine lives, on a quest to find the mystical Last Wish in order to restore his nine lives.